 If you’re overwhelmed by the sheer amount of bottle brands and varieties on the market, welcome to the club!
 I have four kids and the first three all used the same bottle brand with nary a problem… then baby #4 came around, and of course she decided to reinvent the wheel.
 I stocked up on nearly a dozen new options, painstakingly sterilizing and attempting to get her to suckle from each one—so that, ya know, I could go to the grocery store or take a shower without her needing to nurse!

-Regardless of whether you're a soon-to-be mama looking for the bottle that's just right for you and your baby, or you're at-the-end-of-your-rope mama who's willing to try anything to get your fussy bambino to take a bottle, we got you.
+Regardless of whether you’re a soon-to-be mama looking for the bottle that’s just right for you and your baby, or you’re at-the-end-of-your-rope mama who’s willing to try anything to get your fussy bambino to take a bottle, we got you with our recommendations for the best bottles for formula and breastfed babies.

 Before we get started, here’s your crash course in “babas” as we lovingly call them in my household.